Filipe-Seixas/eng89_terraform/readme.md

 # Once we are happy and the outcome is green we could run terraform apply
 ```

-- Common Commands:
 - `terraform init` to initialise terraform
 - `terraform plan` to check and preview the changes that will happen to the infrastructure
 - `terraform apply` to commit the changes
 - `terraform destroy` to destroy instance

 - Specify the ssh key you want to use in your main.tf file